jshnaidman/linkshare/design.md

 - Link pages can be exported as a bookmark folder
 - The docker containers should be migrated to kubernetes for deployment
-- Page URLs will only last 10 years from initial creation.
-Afterwards it will be pruned from the db.
 - Users can create private pages that are only viewable by users they share it to.
 - Users can extend editing privileges on their page to other users with the link or to specific accounts.
+- ~~Page URLs will only last 10 years from initial creation.
+Afterwards it will be pruned from the db.~~
+    - Edit: This is actually trivial to implement in mongodb.
+I will only bother doing this if there at some point becomes a need to reduce storage.
+- Add viewcount to pages (should cache IP so that one person can't increase viewcount for some amount of time)
 # Unique URLs

 ## First approach - minimizing storage while maximizing read response times